blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 		- This was considered a violation of the "Constitution of Medina" and they were captured for treason.
 		- The constitution had an
 	- More trivia:
-		- The belief is that in 620 AD, Mohammed was invited as a neutral arbitrator by the twelve clans of Medina for their community
+		- The belief is that in 620 AD, Mohammed was invited by the twelve clans of Medina to be a neutral arbitrator for their entire community, because of continuous wars between clans like the "Battle of Bu'ath".
+		- They battles proved to them that concepts like an "eye for an eye" doesn't work unless there was one many with authority to judge in such cases.
-		- Eye for an Eye (law of reciprocal justice)
+		- UsaEye for an Eye (law of reciprocal justice)
 			- Use in Babylonian "Code of Hammurabi"
 			- Use in Exodus 21:23-27, Leviticus 24:19-20, Deuteronomy 19:21